Jessica-13/Jessica-13/README.md

 - 💞️ I’m currently attending an ERASMUS exchange at the Department of Electronic and Electrical Engineering at Trinity College of Dublin.
 - 🌱 I’m learning about Telecommunicationsat Engineering at the National Institute of Applied Sciences (**INSA** 🦏) in Lyon.
-- 👀 I’m interested in **artificial intelligence**, cyber security and robotics in general.
+- 👀 I’m interested in **artificial intelligence**, Deep Learning and robotics in general.

 - 📫 How to reach me:
   - Mail: jessica.spera1104@gmail.com